-BEd candidates can prepare for Seventh-day Adventist (SDA) Teacher Certification while enrolled in the BEd After Degree program at Burman University.
-This additional certification is beneficial because it is required of all teachers in the SDA education system in North America, and is also needed for working in many international SDA school settings.
+Candidates may prepare for Seventh-day Adventist (SDA) Teacher Certification while enrolled in the Bachelor of Education program at Burman University.
+This additional certification is beneficial because it is required of all teachers in the SDA education system in North America as well as in many international SDA schools.